allegroai/clearml-docs/docs/guides/frameworks/keras/jupyter.md

 The example does the following:
 1. Trains a simple deep neural network on the Keras built-in [MNIST](https://keras.io/api/datasets/mnist/#load_data-function) dataset.
-1. Builds a sequential model using a categorical crossentropy loss objective function.
+1. Builds a sequential model using a categorical cross entropy loss objective function.

 1. Specifies accuracy as the metric, and uses two callbacks: a TensorBoard callback and a model checkpoint callback.